zpainter/iassist/content/about/general-assembly-minutes-2004.md

 8. Reports of Interest Groups
 -----------------------------

-i\.
+i.
 Data Documentation Interest Group - R Nakao: the Action Group acts as a forum to disseminate information from the DDI Alliance to the membership.
 Looking at issues of documentation beyond DDI.
 Hope to provide solid basis for publishing, implementation of the strategic plan